 (Source: Author 2024)

-The six point likert scale running from 0 to 5 was used to project the above means, standard deviations and variances.
+The six point Likert scale running from 0 to 5 was used to project the above means, standard deviations and variances.
 This ranged from the lowest point of “no effect at all” to the highest point of “to very large extent” in that order as a consequence of taking up internal inventory security practices.

-Based on the five point likert scale, the results from Table 6 indicated that the variables that were predominantly influential in affecting logistical services performances were pilferage incidences with a (M) of 4.76, a (σ) of 0 .94 and a (s2) of 0.75 and Cctv camera’s which had a (M) of 4.23 a (σ) of 1.15 and a (s2) of 1.21.
+Based on the five point Likert scale, the results from Table 6 indicated that the variables that were predominantly influential in affecting logistical services performances were pilferage incidences with a (M) of 4.76, a (σ) of 0 .94 and a (s2) of 0.75 and CCTV camera’s which had a (M) of 4.23 a (σ) of 1.15 and a (s2) of 1.21.
 Other variables had the following (M): alarm systems (M = 3.62), warehouse safety layout (M = 2.96), inflammable items custody (M = 3.71), lock and key (M = 3.54), strong store rooms (M = 3.12), relevance of inventory security manuals (M = 3.91), frequent updating of practices (M = 3.71) and windows and external doors (M = 3.71).
 Their (σ) were 1.25, 1.35 1.22, 1.01, 1.54, 0.87, 1.09 and 1.43 respectively and their (s2) were 1.22, 1.19, 1.02, 1.21, 1.87, 0.72, 1.91 and 1.41 respectively. .
 Consequently, the (M) of ≥ 4 Implied that the study findings supported the hypothesis that the study variable certainly negatively or positively influenced the studies dependent variable i.e. security of materials of clearing and forwarding firms.

 Voss, Whipple and Closs, (2009), confirmed that, logistics organizations which place a high emphasize on security strategies are able to detect internal and external security risks early enough.
 This enables the organizations to come up with mitigation measures in timely manner thereby reducing losses to the minimum.
-Similarly, another study by Andrzej, (2018), affirmed that, use of security services systems such as CCTV cameras and access control measures (Rotich and Ndeto, 2024), improve the security of materials in the warehouse reducing material loss.
+Similarly, another study by Andrzej, (2018), affirmed that, use of security services systems such as CCTV cameras and access control measures (Rotich & Ndeto, 2024), improve the security of materials in the warehouse reducing material loss.
 To reduce cases of pilferage by organization employees, the above measures should be put in place and emphasize placed on their full implementation and monitoring.
 Additionally, alarm systems, are another effective way of enhancing the security of warehouses and protecting stored materials (Mahambane, 2017).
 Alarm systems are mainly used by a majority of the logistics organizations to reduce material loss through pilferage.
-A majority of the past literature indicate that the following internal security practices greatly influence security of materials in the warehouses, security management systems, cyber threats, warehouse management system, cargo tracking system and detection systems, (Zailani, Et Al, (2015), (Tong, and Cheng, 2019), (Enache, 2023), (Urciuoli, and Ekwall, 2012).)
+A majority of the past literature indicate that the following internal security practices greatly influence security of materials in the warehouses, security management systems, cyber threats, warehouse management system, cargo tracking system and detection systems, (Zailani, et. al., 2015), (Tong, and Cheng, 2019), (Enache, 2023), (Urciuoli, and Ekwall, 2012).)

 3.7 Comparative Analysis of Organization Logistical Services Provision Performance